 People with every taste and preference in world art will find something wonderful to savor at the Hood Museum of Art on East Wheelock Street on the campus of Dartmouth College in Hanover.
 The Hood is home to an outstanding collection of European, American, Middle Eastern, African, and Asian art and artifacts.
 The collections are especially strong in American art, with portraits and landscapes by noted Americans.
 An app uses augmented reality technology to let viewers discover these and other hidden details in two of Dartmouth's most prized works of art.
 What's going on in the landscape behind the throne in Perugino's painting "Virgin and Child with Saints"?

 Hanover Region Is Full of Interesting Things to See and Do

 Hanover is home to Dartmouth College and it has a fun business district of good, casual dining and cool shopping for books, clothing, and art.
 If you love fine furnishings, Simon Pearce in Hanover designs elegant glassware, handcrafted by artisans.
-The old and respected League of New Hampshire Craftsmen has a retail gallery in Hanover.
 Saint Gaudens National Historical Site in Cornish will school you in the work of one of America’s greatest sculptors.
 Theater is live at the 800-seat, historic Lebanon Opera House in Lebanon.
 Regional artists display work at Gilded Edge, a gallery in Lebanon.
 The Enfield Shaker Museum in Enfield welcomes you to explore a society of people living a unique and low-tech way of life for hundreds of years.